shubhambirari3/Review_scraper_Flipkart/README.md

 1. **Scraping Libraries**: The project uses libraries like `BeautifulSoup` and `requests` to scrape reviews from target platforms.
 2. **Endpoints**: Flask routes are defined to trigger the scraping process.
 For example:
    - `/scrape`: Initiates the scraping process for a specific platform.
-3. **Data Storage**: Scraped data is stored in a database (e.g., MongoDB or PostgreSQL) for easy retrieval and analysis.
+3. **Data Storage**: Scraped data is stored in a database (we can use e.g., MongoDB or PostgreSQL) for easy retrieval and analysis.
 4. **Error Handling**: Flask handles errors gracefully, ensuring the application remains robust during scraping.

 `